logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 211: Given a string and a pattern, find the starting indices of all occurrences of the pattern in the string
 - Q 212: Given a column number, return its alphabetical column id in Excel Spreadsheets
 - Q 213: Given a string, return a list of allowed IP addresses
+- Q 214: Given an integer n, return the length of the longest consecutive run of 1s in its binary representation